Vasily Zhivokini: Legacy

 Konstantin Stanislavski remembered: "Having entered the stage, he immediately headed for the audiences, pronounced his greetings, received the ovation and only then addressed the task of playing his part.
 Such an outrage would have been unacceptable at any more or less serious theatre, but this habit just couldn't be taken away from Zhivokini, such an integral part of his artistic persona it was.
-Just seeing their favourite actor filled people's hearts with joy and he invariously received his second, massive ovation later - for being Zhivokini, for giving people those moments of happiness that make life so wonderful..."
+Just seeing their favourite actor filled people's hearts with joy and he invariably received his second, massive ovation later - for being Zhivokini, for giving people those moments of happiness that make life so wonderful..."

 "Zhivokini... never created characters, he what he used to do was take any particular mask and stuck it onto his own persona...
 Endowed with enormous gift, he never even thought of trying to develop it by hard work.
 He went by pure inspiration, his performances were patchy and unhinged, but for all that, immensely absorbing.
 According to one critic, 'For fifty years Zhivokoni played himself and nobody else but did this in such a way that the audiences never had a single dull moment in the course of this half a century,'" the theatre historian M. Vasilevskaya wrote.